-- the committee.
-The process adopted shall include provisions for providing notice to the sports official in question of the allegations made and any relevant evidence as well as an opportunity for the sports official, either in writing or in person, to present his or her case to the committee. - (D) UIL shall advise both the sports official and the local chapter or association of sports officials in writing of any decisions and any actions taken against the sports official by the UIL Sports Officials Committee, along with any supporting evidence relied upon in reaching a decision.
-UIL shall maintain copies of the decisions of the UIL Sports Officials Committee for purposes of establishing precedent and guidance to local chapters or associations in regards to actions and sanctions. - (2) Revocation or Suspension of Registration - (A) Criminal Background Checks.
-Criminal background checks as described below, a sports official may be disqualified from officiating or otherwise working at a UIL game or event based on the information revealed by a criminal background check or for failure to report convictions as required under this section.
-A sports official who is disqualified under this process may, after one year, resubmit to the UIL registration, Official Rules Compliance Program and criminal background check process.
-For purposes of criminal background checks, the term "Sports Official" is defined under Section 33.085 (2), Texas Education Code. - (B) Initial Processing; Errors In Results.
-As part of the annual registration of sports officials, the UIL shall itself, or through an appropriate third party, conduct a criminal background check on every team sports official who engages in the registration process under this section and provide, or cause an appropriate third party to provide, the results of the criminal background check to the recognized sports officials' association of which the sports official is a member.
+- sports officials, the UIL shall itself, or through an appropriate third party, conduct a criminal background check on every team sports official who engages in the registration process under this section and provide, or cause an appropriate third party to provide, the results of the criminal background check to the recognized sports officials' association of which the sports official is a member.
 All criminal background checks must be conducted in a manner that is consistent with UT Austin and UT System rules and regulations.
-The Executive Director may enter into agreements with recognized sports officials associations and other appropriate third parties to implement this section. - (i) In cases where the criminal background check reveals information that, if true, would require, based on the criteria below, the further review of the sports official, the Sports Officials Association of which the sports official is a member, shall give the sports official notice of the information revealed by the background check and provide the sport official a reasonable opportunity to correct any factual errors in the criminal background check results, such as mistaken identity or dates. - (ii) Information contained in government records or documents will be presumed to be factually correct absent clear and convincing evidence to the contrary.
-The mere assertion that the information revealed by the background check is in error or mistaken is, by itself, insufficient to rebut this presumption. - (iii) A sports official who claims a factual error in the information produced by the criminal background check bears the burden of proof to show the error by clear and convincing evidence.
-The factual error raised by a sports official must be material to the determination of the sports officials' disqualification from officiating or otherwise working UIL games or events. - (iv) All UIL recognized sports officials' chapters and associations shall adopt a fair and reasonable process for receiving, considering and deciding a challenge or complaint by a member sports official who has registered with the UIL that the information produced by the criminal background check of the sports official contains one or more material factual errors or mistakes. - (v) Consideration of a claim by a sports official that the criminal background check produced factually incorrect or mistaken results does not require a hearing and may be done by written submission.
-However, each sports officials' association shall provide written notice to its membership of the process by which such claims will be received, considered and decided. - (vi) When, after receiving notice from the sports officials' chapter or association regarding the criminal background check results and pending review, a sports official does not respond in writing within five days after receipt of the notice with a claim or challenge to the factual accuracy of the background check's results, it is presumed that the results of the background check are factually correct. - (C) Review Criteria and Process. - (i) Review Criteria.
+The Executive Director may enter into agreements with recognized sports officials associations and other appropriate third parties to implement this section. - In cases where the criminal background check reveals information that, if true, would require, based on the criteria below, the further review of the sports official, the Sports Officials Association of which the sports official is a member, shall give the sports official notice of the information revealed by the background check and provide the sport official a reasonable opportunity to correct any factual errors in the criminal background check results, such as mistaken identity or dates. - (ii) Information contained in government records or documents will be presumed to be factually correct absent clear and convincing evidence to the contrary.
+The mere assertion that the information revealed by the background check is in error or mistaken is, by itself, insufficient to rebut this presumption. (iii) A sports official who claims a - (iii) A sports official who claims a factual error in the information produced by the criminal background check bears the burden of proof to show the error by clear and convincing evidence.
+The factual error raised by a sports official must be mate-

+- rial to the determination of the sports officials' disqualification from officiating or otherwise working UIL games or events. - (iv) All UIL recognized sports officials' chapters and associations shall adopt a fair and reasonable process for receiving, considering and deciding a challenge or complaint by a member sports official who has registered with the UIL that the information produced by the criminal background check of the sports official contains one or more material factual errors or mistakes. - (v) Consideration of a claim by a sports official that the criminal background check produced factually incorrect or mistaken results does not require a hearing and may be done by written submission.
+However, each sports officials' association shall provide written notice to its membership of the process by which such claims will be received, considered and decided - (vi) When, after receiving notice from the sports officials' chapter or association regarding the criminal background check results and pending review, a sports official does not respond in writing within five days after receipt of the notice with a claim or challenge to the factual accuracy of the background check's results, it is presumed that the results of the background check are factually correct. - (C) Review Criteria and Process. - (i) Review Criteria.
 A sports official shall be subject to review when the results of a criminal background check show that: - (aa) The sports official has been convicted or placed on deferred adjudication for an offense that would require the individual to register as a sex offender under Chapter 62, Texas Code of Criminal Procedure, which includes but is not limited to, such offenses as continuous sexual abuse of a young child, sexual assault, aggravated sexual assault; or an offense under the laws of another state or federal law that is equivalent to an offense requiring registration.